Exus Blog Article

 Why New Customer Communication Channels Matter

-There are plenty of articles out there that advise your company to get involved in social media, mobile technologies and the latest web solutions.
+There are plenty of articles out there that advise your company to get involved in social media, mobile technologies, and the latest web solutions.
 But all too often, collectors hear of the need to get “social” or “mobile,” but it’s not explained why these platforms are necessary, aside from the fact that millennials are fond of them.

 But don’t be fooled.
-Mobile, social and web communication channels are not the flavour of the month; they’re a paradigm shift in how consumers communicate that collectors need to understand.
+Mobile, social, and web communication channels are not the flavor of the month; they’re a paradigm shift in how consumers communicate that collectors need to understand.
 Consumers have more information at their fingertips with which to make a decision than ever.
 They continually broadcast their opinions of companies online, making or breaking brands.
 And they will switch their loyalty at will to a competitor who offers a better experience.

 Put simply, you’ll need to step up your efforts beyond a simple, annoying phone call.
 New communication channels have created new consumer expectations.
 Consumers don’t want a phone call when it’s convenient for your collections staff.
-They want a call, email, social media message, SMS or self-service solution—or a combination of more than one—when they are ready.
+They want a call, email, social media message, SMS, or self-service solution—or a combination of more than one—when they are ready.

 Channels for the Modern Collections Department

-Twitter, Facebook, LinkedIn, Google+ and other social media platforms are essential avenues through which companies build relationships with consumers.
-Debt collectors are no different: a social media presence that is active, valuable and respectful is essential if you want to stay top-of-mind and forge strong relationships with debtors.
+Twitter, Facebook, LinkedIn, Google+, and other social media platforms are essential avenues through which companies build relationships with consumers.
+Debt collectors are no different: a social media presence that is active, valuable, and respectful is essential if you want to stay top-of-mind and forge strong relationships with debtors.
 Social media is an especially effective way to keep in touch with debtors who have multiple obligations so that when it comes time to pay, your organization comes to mind first.